-Petitions involving transfer of credit for courses numbered 200 or higher required for your major require faculty and Office of Student Services approval.
+Petitions involving transfer of credit for required courses numbered 200 require faculty and Office of Student Services approval as indicated on the petition forms.

 Course Load and Degree Progress

 Full-time undergraduates may elect academic loads of 12-18 credits for a full term or 6-8 credits for a half-term (spring or summer).
 Exceptions to this policy are first-year and transfer students.
 First-year students are encouraged to elect 14-16 credits for their first full term.